genexuslabs/DotNetClasses/README.md

         ├── dotnetcommon/ (Shared projects that build for both TargetFrameworks: dotnet and dotnetcore) ├── dotnetcore/ (.NET Core projects, many of them share sources with dotnetframework projects) └── dotnetframework/ (.NET projects)
-    ├── Directory.Build.props (default common configuration for all the projects, imported early in the import order) ├── Directory.Build.targets (configuration for particular projects, imported late in the build order) ├── DotNetStandardClasses.sln (solution to build all the projects) └── StandardClasses.ruleset (Code analysis rulesets)
+    ├── Directory.Build.props (default configuration for projects, imported early in the import order) ├── Directory.Build.targets (configuration for particular projects, imported late in the build order) ├── DotNetStandardClasses.sln (solution to build all the projects) └── StandardClasses.ruleset (Code analysis rulesets)